leftymitt/leftymitt.com/_resources/install-whonix-kvm-arch-linux.md

 your connection.
 If doing this, you should also use `tor-resolve` to avoid DNS lookups leaking your IP address.

 Now, check the integrity of the download.
-Import patrick's GPG key and check the fingerprint to ensure that it is correct.
+Import Patrick's GPG key and check the fingerprint to ensure that it is correct.
 Then, use it to verify the Gateway and Workstation VMs.